honeylouluzon/Agentic-World/README.md

 ---

-## 📖 Phase 2 — Agent Library Architecture & Maintenance Application
+## 📖 Phase 2 — Agent Library Architecture

 *This chapter focuses on the **conceptual and structural design** of the Agent Library.
 The **technical specifications**—such as JSON/YAML schemas for agent definitions, coding conventions, and API standards—are provided in the **Annexes** as reference materials for implementation.*